-- 1. Tilt coupler forward to provide clearance.
-Check to be sure lock pin is disengaged. - 2.
-Align attachment pin with recess in attachment.
-Raise boom slightly to engage attachment pin in recess. - 3.
-Tilt coupler back to engage attachment.
+1. Tilt coupler forward to provide clearance.
+Check to be sure lock pin is disengaged.

+2. Align attachment pin with recess in attachment.
+Raise boom slightly to engage attachment pin in recess.

-- Press and hold the coupler switch (1) on left control panel.
+4. Press and hold the coupler switch (1) on left control panel.
 At the same time, press roller switch (2) up to engage lock pin.
-Press roller switch (2) down to disengage lock pin. - 5.
-Raise boom to eye level and visually check that the lock pin protrudes through the attachment hole.
+Press roller switch (2) down to disengage lock pin.

+- 5. Raise boom to eye level and visually check that the lock pin protrudes through the attachment hole.
 If the pin does not protrude through the attachment hole, place the attachment on the ground and return to step 2. - 6.
 If attachment is equipped, connect auxiliary hydraulic hoses.
-See "Hydraulic Operated Attachment" on page 5-20.
+See Hydraulic Operated Attachment, page 140.

-Hydraulic Operated Attachment
+5.6.5 Hydraulic Operated Attachment

-- 1. Install attachment (see page 5-11). - 2.
+- 1. Install attachment (see Section Attachment Installation). - 2.
 Lower attachment to ground. - 3.
-Press and hold auxiliary decompression switch (1) on right control panel for three seconds to relieve pressure at both auxiliary fittings (2). - 4.
-Perform "Shut-Down Procedure" on page 4-5. - 5.
+Press and hold auxiliary decompression switch (1) on right control panel for three seconds to relieve pressure at both auxiliary fittings (2). - Note: Auxiliary decompression procedure will decompress the currently active front auxiliary hydraulics circuit, either #1 or #2 (if dual front auxiliary equipped). - 4.
+Perform Section Shut-Down Procedure. - 5.
 Connect attachment hoses to both auxiliary fittings.